Navigating the Volatility of Recursion Pharmaceuticals Inc.'s (RXRX) Stock

-In the past week, RXRX stock has gone up by 1.55%, with a monthly decline of -14.15% and a quarterly plunge of -17.30%.
-The volatility ratio for the week is 6.40%, and the volatility levels for the last 30 days are 5.85% for Recursion Pharmaceuticals Inc. The simple moving average for the past 20 days is -4.01% for RXRX’s stock, with a -28.65% simple moving average for the past 200 days.
+The stock of Recursion Pharmaceuticals Inc. (RXRX) has gone down by -3.83% for the week, with a -18.04% drop in the past month and a -27.93% drop in the past quarter.
+The volatility ratio for the week is 8.45%, and the volatility levels for the past 30 days are 6.19% for RXRX.
+The simple moving average for the last 20 days is -6.30% for RXRX stock, with a simple moving average of -31.56% for the last 200 days.

 Is It Worth Investing in Recursion Pharmaceuticals Inc. (NASDAQ: RXRX) Right Now?

-Analysts have mixed views on the stock, with 3 analysts rating it as a “buy,” 0 as “overweight,” 4 as “hold,” and 0 as “sell.”
+Analysts have differing opinions on the stock, with 3 analysts rating it as a “buy,” 0 as “overweight,” 4 as “hold,” and 0 as “sell.”

 Top 5 EV Tech Stocks to Buy for 2023